dtbuchholz/tutorial-onchain-reads-chainlink-ethereum/README.md

 ...
 ```

-Optionally, verify the contract:
+Then, you can (optionally) verify the contract with `npm run verify`, assuming you've set up an Etherscan API key in your `.env` file.
+Under the hood, this will run:

 ```
 npx hardhat run scripts/verify.ts --network sepolia
 ```

-## Tasks
+### Tasks

 A number of tasks are included.
 Some simply read onchain data, and others cause state to be overwritten.
 All tasks can be listed with the command `npx hardhat`.